ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Adjust the motion pointer speed to around 8~12 for the game.

-If the emulator or game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

 <br>

 ## < MAME > emulator PC lightgun aiming sample config